 As multiple use cases go live, the adoption process can become disjointed and disorganized.
 While there isn’t a specific order your organization needs to go in to create a successful CoE, we recommend starting with governance.

-We use a five fundamental pillar model for COE design to ensure maximum effectiveness and alignment:
+We recommend a five fundamental pillar model for CoE design to ensure maximum effectiveness and alignment:

 2. Resource allocation

 Meet staffing needs and adoption goals with the right resources at the right time by selecting your admins and power users first.
 Having dedicated personnel guarantees that each branch of your CoE is suitably staffed and prepared to train, support, communicate effectively, and partner with the business.

 Information gaps between teams across organizations are quite prevalent.
 Closing these gaps with a well thought out communication strategy is crucial to your CoE’s success and validity.
 Your communication plan should be simple and effective.

 Creating an effective and all-encompassing enablement strategy is critical to the success of your implementation and adoption.
 This component of your CoE trains users and admins on the new solution and ensures they know how to utilize the solutions in their daily business processes.